PDF

 Overview

-We represent lenders across all parts of the capital stack in acquisition, development, construction, bridge and permanent loan transactions.
-Our dedicated group of attorneys routinely represent real estate secured lenders and mezzanine lenders, as well as administrative agents, participants and syndicate lenders in both borrower-lender and intercreditor relationships.
-As a result, we typically draft and negotiate a variety of intercreditor, participation and loan syndication agreements.
+We represent lenders across all parts of the capital stack in acquisition, development, construction, bridge, and permanent loan transactions.
+Our dedicated group of attorneys routinely represents real estate secured lenders and mezzanine lenders, as well as administrative agents, participants, and syndicate lenders in both borrower-lender and intercreditor relationships.
+As a result, we typically draft and negotiate a variety of intercreditor, participation, and loan syndication agreements.
 We also counsel originating lenders in obtaining loans from, or selling loans to, counterparties and represent counterparties in making loans to, and acquiring loans from, originating lenders.

 We are particularly knowledgeable concerning California’s anti-deficiency and "one action" statutes applicable to real estate-secured loans and the special considerations applicable to loans secured by a combination of real and personal property, as well as the unique issues that arise under revised Article 9 of the Uniform Commercial Code.